Skip to content

 Introduction

-Inkbox gives AI agents a persistent identity with a real inbox and phone number, backed by org-wide contacts, notes, and a secure vault that you can scope to specific agents — so they can communicate with people and manage shared context and credentials as a single, consistent entity.
+Inkbox gives AI agents a persistent identity with a real inbox, phone number, and a public tunnel URL, backed by org-wide contacts, notes, and a secure vault that you can scope to specific agents.
+Your agents can communicate with people, receive inbound traffic, and manage shared context and credentials as a single, consistent entity.

 🤖 Using an AI coding assistant?